paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

 The Sctipt is very similar to all my other auto scripts, except this script you set the branch and it will automaticly find the latest commit on that branch to build.

+Its a set and forget script, once set with all your custom settings all you have to do is just run it to get the latest up to date snapshot.

 1. You can change branches like "openwrt-24.10" , "master" , "main" etc...

 2. You can use custom patches